The City Museum in St. Louis, MO – Better than Disneyland!

 Whew!
 What a visit!

 You bet!
-We ended up returning to St. Louis in 2013.
-The kids insisted.
-We spent a total of two days visiting the City Museum and something tells me we'll be back again someday.
+We ended up returning to St. Louis in 2013, as the kids insisted.
+We spent two days visiting the City Museum, and something tells me we'll be back again someday.

 How about you?
 Have you ever visited the City Museum?
 Would you consider visiting now that you've read this post?
 Do you know of any similar places in the world?
 I'd love to hear about them!

-Think your friends might enjoy these pictures?
-Why not share with them on Facebook, Pinterest and Twitter?
+Do you think your friends might enjoy these pictures?
+Why not share this with them on Facebook, Pinterest, and Twitter?

 Share this post -